mohammadhashemii/ML-with-Graphs/README.md

 - Network visualization
 - Working with a KarateClub as a common dataset in `torch_geometric.datasets`
 - Implementing a simple Graph Neural Network (GNN)

+## Colab 1:

+- Extract necessary information of graphs using NetworkX functionalities
+- Create and manipulate node embeddings using `nn.Embedding` module in PyTorch
+- Learn node embeddings on Karate dataset